-How do you make pollo a la crema?
+How to make pollo a la crema (+ tips)

-Begin by heating one tablespoon of butter in a large cast-iron skillet or dutch oven to medium-high heat.
+1. Heat one tablespoon of butter to medium-high heat in a large cast-iron skillet or Dutch oven

-Once melted, add the bell pepper, onion, mushrooms, and garlic and sauté for 5-10 minutes until the onions are semi-translucent and the veggies have softened, stirring often.
+3. Melt two tablespoons of butter in the skillet.
+Add the bell pepper, onion, mushrooms, and garlic and sauté for five minutes, stirring often, until the onions are semi-translucent and the veggies are slightly tender.

-Transfer the veggies to the strainer with the chicken, return the skillet to the stove, and reduce the heat to medium.
+4. Transfer the veggies to the strainer with the chicken.
+Return skillet/Dutch oven to the stove and reduce the heat to medium.

-Next you will prepare the roux.
-Begin by melting two tablespoons of butter.
-Whisk in the flour one tablespoon at a time and continue whisking for approximately two minutes or until it becomes slightly brown and you begin to notice a toasted aroma.
+5. To make the roux, melt two tablespoons of butter in the skillet/Dutch oven.
+Whisk in the flour one tablespoon at a time and continue whisking for two minutes or until the roux is lightly browned and begins to emit a toasted fragrance.

-Stir in the sour cream, heavy whipping cream, paprika, lime juice, and salt.
+6. Stir in the sour cream, heavy whipping cream, smoked paprika, lime juice, and salt.

-Add the chicken and veggies, reduce the heat to medium-low, and simmer for 15 minutes, stirring frequently to avoid burning.
-Serve warm with warm tortillas and your choice of sides.
+7. Add the chicken and veggies, reduce heat to medium-low, and simmer for 15 minutes, stirring frequently to avoid burning.
+Serve warm.

-Refrigerate in an airtight container for up to four days.
+Refrigerate leftovers in an airtight container for up to four days.

 If you like this dish, you may also like these: